Here are the first two chapters of Vevin Song. Enjoy!

 Jason stepped towards the mouth.
 'If you want to stand guard here with your thoughts, go for it.'
 He didn't look back as he spoke.
 'Just remember, too much thinking is never a good thing.'

 They were only a few steps inside of the cave and it already felt like a different world.
-The muddy splashes of the brothers' footsteps and the wind whistling through the rocky cavern masked the sounds of rain and people from outside.
+The muddy splashes of the brothers' footsteps, along with the wind whistling through the rocky cavern masked the sounds of rain and voices outside.

 Despite being sheltered, it felt colder in here than out in the pouring rain.
-Jason shivered and then made a signal to Rowan to turn on Conrad's torch.
-All that could be seen were rocks—some of them jutting out of the ceiling like giant fangs—wet mud and the odd worm rummaging amongst the cracks.
+Jason shivered, then signalled to Rowan to switch on Conrad's torch.
+All they could see were rocks—some jutting from the ceiling like giant fangs—wet mud and the odd worm wriggling the cracks.

-Jason had his gloved fist raised as they slogged through the cave.
+Jason kept his gloved fist raised as they slogged through the cave.
 The baby still hadn't made a sound.
-The thought of turning around and getting the hell out of there passed through his mind, but he knew he wouldn't be able to stop wondering if the baby was still here.
+The thought of turning back and getting the hell out crossed his mind, but he knew he'd never stop wondering if the baby was still here.
 Alone.
 In trouble.

 But if a Lightbird was here as well, the baby would definitely be dead.

-The light coming from Rowan's torch shuddered, as if he was sensing what Jason was thinking.
-Jason turned and could make out Rowan's frightened face, his body shaking.
-He put a hand on Rowan's shoulder and, with a downward motion of his other hand, signalled for him to slow down his breathing.
+The beam from Rowan's torch shuddered, as if he sensed hat Jason was thinking.
+Jason turned and made out Rowan's frightened face, his body shaking.
+He placed a hand on Rowan's shoulder and, with a downward sweep of his other, signalled for him to slow his breathing.

 'Talk to me,' Rowan whispered.

 Jason sighed.
-It wasn't the first time Rowan had said something like this to him.
-He always counted on Jason to pick him up and make things better.
+It wasn't the first time Rowan had said something like this; he always counted on him to pick him up and make things better.

-Jason glanced at the darkness behind him before turning to his brother.
+Jason glanced into the darkness, then back at his brother.
 'You remember Nia?'

 'Nia...Mason?'
 Rowan muttered.
 'From school?'

 Rowan snorted.
-'Obviously she'll end up in the same cocoon as us.
+'Of course she'll end up in the same cocoon as us.
 How big do you think this island is?
 There are multiple vessels to take us down, but only one cocoon.
-Anyway, when was the last time you saw her?'
+Anyway, when was the last time you even saw her?'

 'Twenty years ago.'

-Jason could make out the closest to a grin he had seen on Rowan's face for months.
+Jason could make out the closest to a grin he had seen on Rowan's face in months.

 'You went on...what...a couple of dates with her?'